marxin/texi2rst-generated/sphinx/gccint/implicit-calls-to-library-routines.rst

   The default is to do nothing.
 Most ports don't need to define this hook.

-.. index:: TARGET_LIBFUNC_GNU_PREFIX
+.. c:var:: bool TARGET_LIBFUNC_GNU_PREFIX

-Target HookboolTARGET_LIBFUNC_GNU_PREFIXIf false (the default), internal library routines start with two underscores.
+  If false (the default), internal library routines start with two underscores.
 If set to true, these routines start with ``__gnu_`` instead.
 E.g., ``__muldi3`` changes to ``__gnu_muldi3``.
 This currently only affects functions defined in libgcc2.c.
 If this is set to true, the tm.h file must also
   ``#define LIBGCC2_GNU_PREFIX``.

-.. index:: FLOAT_LIB_COMPARE_RETURNS_BOOL
+.. macro:: FLOAT_LIB_COMPARE_RETURNS_BOOL (mode, comparison)

-MacroFLOAT_LIB_COMPARE_RETURNS_BOOL(:samp:`{mode}`,:samp:`{comparison}`)This macro should return ``true`` if the library routine that implements the floating point comparison operator :samp:`{comparison}` in mode :samp:`{mode}` will return a boolean, and :samp:`{false}` if it will return a tristate.
+  This macro should return ``true`` if the library routine that implements the floating point comparison operator :samp:`{comparison}` in mode :samp:`{mode}` will return a boolean, and :samp:`{false}` if it will return a tristate.

   GCC's own floating point libraries return tristates from the comparison operators, so the default returns false always.
 Most ports don't need to define this macro.

-.. index:: TARGET_LIB_INT_CMP_BIASED
+.. macro:: TARGET_LIB_INT_CMP_BIASED

-MacroTARGET_LIB_INT_CMP_BIASEDThis macro should evaluate to ``true`` if the integer comparison functions (like ``__cmpdi2`` ) return 0 to indicate that the first operand is smaller than the second, 1 to indicate that they are equal, and 2 to indicate that the first operand is greater than the second.
+  This macro should evaluate to ``true`` if the integer comparison functions (like ``__cmpdi2`` ) return 0 to indicate that the first operand is smaller than the second, 1 to indicate that they are equal, and 2 to indicate that the first operand is greater than the second.
   If this macro evaluates to ``false`` the comparison functions return -1, 0, and 1 instead of 0, 1, and 2.
 If the target uses the routines in libgcc.a, you do not need to define this macro.

-.. index:: TARGET_HAS_NO_HW_DIVIDE
+.. macro:: TARGET_HAS_NO_HW_DIVIDE

-MacroTARGET_HAS_NO_HW_DIVIDEThis macro should be defined if the target has no hardware divide instructions.
+  This macro should be defined if the target has no hardware divide instructions.
 If this macro is defined, GCC will use an algorithm which make use of simple logical and arithmetic operations for 64-bit division.
 If the macro is not defined, GCC will use an algorithm which make use of a 64-bit by 32-bit divide primitive.

 .. index:: EDOM, implicit usage

 .. index:: matherr

-.. index:: TARGET_EDOM
+.. macro:: TARGET_EDOM

-MacroTARGET_EDOMThe value of ``EDOM`` on the target machine, as a C integer constant expression.
+  The value of ``EDOM`` on the target machine, as a C integer constant expression.
 If you don't define this macro, GCC does not attempt to deposit the value of ``EDOM`` into ``errno`` directly.
 Look in /usr/include/errno.h to find the value of ``EDOM`` on your system.

   If you do not define ``TARGET_EDOM``, then compiled code reports domain errors by calling the library function and letting it report the error.
 If mathematical functions on your system use ``matherr`` when there is an error, then you should leave ``TARGET_EDOM`` undefined so that ``matherr`` is used normally.

 .. index:: errno, implicit usage

-.. index:: GEN_ERRNO_RTX
+.. macro:: GEN_ERRNO_RTX

-MacroGEN_ERRNO_RTXDefine this macro as a C expression to create an rtl expression that refers to the global 'variable' ``errno``.
+  Define this macro as a C expression to create an rtl expression that refers to the global 'variable' ``errno``.
 (On certain systems, ``errno`` may not actually be a variable.)
 If you don't define this macro, a reasonable default is used.

-.. function:: bool TARGET_LIBC_HAS_FUNCTION(enum function_classfn_class,tree type)
+.. function:: bool TARGET_LIBC_HAS_FUNCTION (enum function_class fn_class, tree type)

   This hook determines whether a function from a class of functions :samp:`{fn_class}` is present in the target C library.
 If :samp:`{type}` is NULL,